MrTomzor/navigation_unity_testbed/README.md

 ROS Dependencies:
 - [ROS-TCP-Endpoint ROS package](https://github.com/Unity-Technologies/ROS-TCP-Endpoint)

-Unity packages/assets (not needed if you use the executable, only if you want to play around with the simulator insides):
+Unity packages/assets (not needed if you use the executable, only if you want to edit the project in the Unity Editor, add your own features etc.):
 - [YamlDotNet](https://assetstore.unity.com/packages/tools/integration/yamldotnet-for-unity-36292) - needed for using YAML to reconfigure the world, project will not compile without it
 - [DreamForestTree](https://assetstore.unity.com/packages/3d/vegetation/trees/dream-forest-tree-105297) - contains trees, vegetation and ground textures used in Forest1 and ground texture for ScifiBase1.
 You might want to add colliders to the trees, as they dont have them by default in the package.
 - [Yughues Free Metal Materials](https://assetstore.unity.com/packages/2d/textures-materials/metals/yughues-free-metal-materials-12949) - very nice materials used for most objects in the simulator, and also for reflective and transparent walls